 Among other things, the new law requires proof of a "reasonable alternative design" to an allegedly defective product's design, moving Wisconsin away from the broad "consumer expectation" test.
 It also overturns a Wisconsin Supreme Court decision, recognized with a Dishonorable Mention in 2005, that permitted lawsuits against entire industries without the need to show that a particular company caused the plaintiff's injury.
 In addition, the new law adopts the Daubert standards for expert testimony in Wisconsin courts, assuring that such testimony is based on sufficient facts or data and is the product of reliable principles and methods.
+S.R.
+1 also limits punctive damages to 9 is the product of reliable principles and methods.
 S.B.
 1 also limits punitive damages to \$200,000 or two times compensatory damages, whichever is greater.